 Cabernet is a chance crossing created in the 17th century between the red grape, Cabernet Franc, and the white grape, Sauvignon Blanc.
 Cabernet Sauvignon is a very assertive wine that melds the bold, dense and intense red grape while being enhanced with an aromatic white, dry, fruit forward wine that together are magic on the palate.
 The increasing popularity of this grape came at a time when the Phylloxera aphid was wiping out substantial portions of Bordeaux.

 These Cabernet grapes are sourced from an award-winning vineyard in Paso Robles.
 They were picked in the wee hours of the morning, quickly loaded on our transport with dry ice pellets and brought to our winery before the heat of the day descended upon us.
 We processed the grapes immediately to ensure the peak of freshness.
 This year, we hand-sorted the clusters.

 We fully de-stemmed and crushed the berries, using a 48-hour cold-soak to extract color and flavor from the skins.
 We inoculated the must and started our punch downs 3 times daily, observing a temperature-controlled environment below 80 degrees.
 Fermentation lasted for 3 weeks and the must was pressed using our hydraulic basket press.
-After pressing, malolactic bacteria were introduced and the wine was put into a French oak barrel to complete secondary fermentation.
-After the secondary fermentation was complete, the wine was racked and put into new barrels with a mix of 33.3% French, 33.3% Hungarian and 33.3% American oaks.
-It was aged for 12 months.
+It was aged for 17 months on french oak.
 We lightly filtered at 5 microns before bottling.